-This deity (also Keisuthros, Leisuthros, Seisuthros) was worshipped by the Chaldeans as a benevolent wine god.
-The Chaldeans were a Semitic people in southern Mesopotamia in the 1st millennium B.C. and are often mentioned in the Old Testament of the Bible.
-Obviously the Babylonians were also referred to as Chaldeans, because King Nebuchadnezzar of Babylon is named as such in the Book of Ezra.
+This deity (also Keisuthros, Leisuthros, Seisuthros) was worshipped by the Chaldeans as a beneficent wine god.
+The Chaldeans were a Semitic people in southern Mesopotamia in the 1st millennium BC who are often mentioned in the Old Testament of the Bible.
+Apparently the Babylonians were also called Chaldeans, for King Nebuchadnezzar of Babylon is named as such in the Book of Ezra.
 See also under wine gods and wine saints.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher